wclr/cycle-hmr/README.md

 It is easy to use cycle-hmr with **webpack** or **browserify**.

 ### Webpack
 Just use `babel-loader` for your source files and pass the options `cycle-hrm` or use .babelrc.
+Use [`IgnorePlugin`](https://webpack.github.io/docs/list-of-plugins.html#ignoreplugin) to get rid of warnings of adapter plugins that you don't have installed
 ```js
     new webpack.IgnorePlugin(/most-adapter/)
 ```